Megreid23/kickstarter_analysis/README.md

 ### Analysis and Challenges

 Analysis
-* First, by using the YEAR() function, I added a column in the Kickstarter sheet to track what year each theater campaign was started,
+* First, by using the YEAR() function, I added a column in the Kickstarter sheet to track what year each theater campaign was started.
 * In a new sheet, a PivotTable was created showing the category, time frame in months, and the success, failure, or canceled rate of each play broken down by month.
 * Using this data, I created a line chart to help visualize what these numbers actually look like over the course of a year.
 ![Theater_Outcomes_vs_Launch](Theater_Outcomes_vs_Launch.png)